- This event has passed.

 CES-ON Webinar: Braiding and Restorying Indigenous Research Methodologies: Engaging with Responsive Research

-September 16 @ 11:30 am - 12:30 pmFree
+September 16, 2022 @ 11:30 am - 12:30 pmFree

-About the Presenters
+About the Presenter:

 Dr. Jeff Corntassel is a writer, teacher and father from the Cherokee Nation.
 He is currently Associate Professor in the Indigenous Studies Department at the University of Victoria and Acting Director of the Centre for Indigenous Research and Community-Led Engagement (CIRCLE).
 His research and teaching interests focus on “Everyday Acts of Resurgence” and the intersection between sustainable self-determination, Indigenous resurgence, climate change and community well-being.
 He situates his work at the grassroots with many Indigenous led community-based programs and initiatives ranging from local food movement initiatives, land-based renewal projects, understanding Indigenous fatherhood, to gendered colonial violence and protection of homelands.
 His recently published book is an edited volume in collaboration with Kanaka Maoli professors at the University of Hawai’i, Manoa, with a collection of works from twenty-two Indigenous an non-Indigenous contributors and is entitled Everyday Acts of Resurgence: People, Places, Practices (2018, Daykeeper Press).
 He is currently completing work for his forthcoming book on Sustainability, Climate Action and Gender-Based Resurgence.